Sneak Peek: Fair Play

 “London?” inquired Eliza.
 “But were we not to travel directly to Lincolnshire?”

 Mr. Findlay dropped his gaze to adjust his gloves.
 “Mr. Willoughby has not answered my letters.
 I do not believe it proper to deliver you to Penhurst Lodge without first ensuring his—well, that he is in residence.
-I have determined upon taking you to London until we might discover his whereabouts.”
+I have resolved upon taking you to London until we might discover his whereabouts.”

-“Nonsense,” murmured her mistress with a quick, repressive look, before returning her bright gaze to Mr. Findlay.
+“Nonsense,” murmured Eliza with a quick, repressive look, before returning her bright gaze to Mr. Findlay.
 “That is all the better, for I am curious to see London.
 As much as I should like to be settled in my new home, I will not mind a sojourn in the Metropolis of which I have heard so much.”

 He glanced over the light muslin of her gown.
 “You will wish to have new gowns made, I daresay, that are more in keeping with the climate of our fair kingdom.
 Mrs. Riddle—the lady I have engaged as your companion while you are in Town—will find a respectable dressmaker to see to your needs.”

 “You are an heiress of no little fortune, Miss Willoughby,” said Mr. Findlay, eying her significantly over the rims of his spectacles.
-“You need not ‘contrive.’”
+“You need not ‘contrive.”

 “No, certainly not,” she said.
 “I am most fortunate in that respect.”